 Health and Wellness Facilitator Degree

-A Wellness Coach’s role is to help individuals meet their personal wellness goals in the capacity of a trusted mentor.
+A Wellness Facilitator's/Coach’s role is to help individuals meet their personal wellness goals in the capacity of a trusted mentor.
 The goals may fall within any category of wellness, which include social, physical, mental, environmental, medical and dental, spiritual, nutritional, psychological, occupational, financial, and behavioral wellness.

 They can work in one-on-one sessions and in group settings.
 These can be a single meeting or regularly scheduled gatherings.
 Employment can be obtained within school systems, corporate and smaller business environments, and in health centers.